 Velia is the site of a city founded in 540 BC by the Greeks fleeing the Persian invasion of Ionia.
 It lies on a promontory overlooking the Tyrrhenian Sea in the Cilento territory of Campania near the modern town of Ascea.
 Along with the better-known sites of Paestum, the Certosa of Padula, the National Park of Cilento and Vallo di Diano, Velia is the part of this UNESCO World Heritage group you probably haven’t hear of.

 After researching the site, I was prepared to be disappointed.
 There didn’t seem to be too much to see.
-But a day spent wandering and climbing the various sections of the excavations prompted me to write about the site.
+But a day spent wandering and climbing the various sections of the excavations changed my mind and prompted me to write about the site.
 Here’s an interesting fact about it.
 The Porta Rosa, a surprisingly intact northern entrance to the city, shown in the picture below, is the only example of round arch to be found in Greek architecture in Italy.